 Always discuss diet and lifestyle changes with a qualified healthcare practitioner.
 You may be able to modify your ketogenic diet with their help to make sure you’re not making mistakes that end up costing you in the long run.

-If you’re ready to give the ketogenic diet a shot, be mindful of the most common mistakes beginners make and you’ll achieve ketone-powered success.
+If you’re ready to give the ketogenic diet a shot, check out our top ten list of keto-friendly meal kits.
+But be mindful of the most common mistakes beginners make and you’ll achieve ketone-powered success.
 Here’s a recap of the most important strategies:

 - Get your macros right: the number of calories coming from protein, fat, and carbohydrate makes the biggest difference in whether you’re going to be successful or not with keto.